RobbingSpree/HLMSH-Novel/character details/Debug Nolas'nam.md

 starting point of the story: crushing on coworker, frivolously spending time learning new skills they don't need

+midpoint: past is catching up to her and she feels unsafe

+end point: knows she cannot flee from the world forever and has to let other people in regardless of the risk and her instincts

 Appearance:
 pale skin, covered in freckles, yellow undertones undercut with a flop of hair on top she fidgets with by brushing it to the side, hair is a very dark blue due to dye, actually has the same colour of hair as Felicity she's been saving revealing her hair colour as a cool thing but has forgot why and is now solidly in the habit of dying her hair and eyebrows.